 Author contributions.

-DK, PCJ, HG, JLJ designed/conducted experiments and analyzed data on ADLs and PCIs.
-DY, SD ran/analyzed CFD and contributed in designing PCI-D. DK, PCJ, RV, JLJ designed and performed HIMIL wind tunnel testing.
+DK, PCJ, HG, and JLJ designed/conducted experiments and analyzed data on ADLs and PCIs.
+DY and SD ran/analyzed CFD and contributed to the design of PCI-D. DK, PCJ, RV, and JLJ designed and performed HIMIL wind tunnel testing.
 DK conducted particle beam simulations.
-DK, PCJ, HG, DAD collected AMS data during the TI3GER campaign.
-DK, PCJ performed the TI3GER data reduction.
+DK, PCJ, HG, and DAD collected AMS data during the TI3GER campaign.
+DK and PCJ performed the TI3GER data reduction.
 MR collected UHSAS data.
 RV designed and led the TI3GER campaign.
-LW, JJ, DW provided aerodynamic lenses and experimental data.
+LW, JJ, and DW provided aerodynamic lenses and experimental data.
 LW and PC acquired particle disposition images.
-All authors contributed to writing the manuscript.
+All authors contributed to the writing of the manuscript.

 Competing interests.
-LW, PC, JJ and DW are employees of Aerodyne Research, manufacturer of the AMS and the ADLs used in this work.
+Leah Williams, Philip Croteau, John Jayne and Douglas Worsnop are employees of Aerodyne Research, manufacturer of the AMS and the ADLs used in this work.